hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 ## Native libraries

-The JAR files that get shipped are rewritten in two ways:
+The JAR files that get shipped are rewritten in three ways:

 1. Native shared/JNI libraries are moved out of the JAR.
 2. The metadata of the files is canonicalized to eliminate non-determinism that would otherwise reduce the efficiency of update mechanisms.
+3. Debug info is (optionally) stripped.

 Moving native libraries out of JARs has these benefits: